adamhuston/daemons-engine/documentation/protocol.md

 # WebSocket Protocol Documentation

-This document describes the communication protocol between the dungeon crawler client and server.
+This document describes the communication protocol between a Daemons engine server and a Daemons client (like Scry)

 ## Connection